orionsring/ECEN303-Spring2015/QuizSubstitution.md

 Name: Andrew Crow - Challenge to Grade: 2 - Quiz to Substitute: 4

-Name: Lisa Smith - Challenge to Grade: 2,3 - Quiz to Substitute: 5,6
+Name: Lisa Smith - Challenge to Grade: 2 - Quiz to Substitute: 5 or 6

 Name: Jeff Bartlett - Challenge to Grade: 3,4 - Quiz to Substitute:6, 2(missed quiz)